hsuwanying/music-streaming-analytic/README.md

 ## Description
 The target variable of this dataset is is_listened.
 There are 7'558'834 obersvations with 14 preditors.

- - genre_id: identifiant of the genre of the song
+ - `genre_id`: identifiant of the genre of the song
- - media_id: identifiant of the song listened by the user
+ - `media_id`: identifiant of the song listened by the user
- - album_id: identifiant of the album of the song
+ - `album_id`: identifiant of the album of the song
- - media_duration: duration of the song
+ - `media_duration`: duration of the song
- - user_gender: gender of the user
+ - `user_gender`: gender of the user
- - user_id: anonymized id of the user
+ - `user_id`: anonymized id of the user
- - context_type :type of content where the song was listened: playlist, album ...
+ - `context_type`:type of content where the song was listened: playlist, album ...
- - release_date: release date of the song with the format YYYYMMDD
+ - `release_date`: release date of the song with the format YYYYMMDD
- - ts_listen: timestamp of the listening in UNIX time
+ - `ts_listen`: timestamp of the listening in UNIX time
- - platform_name: type of os
+ - `platform_name`: type of os
- - platform_family: type of device
+ - `platform_family`: type of device
- - user_age: age of the user
+ - `user_age`: age of the user
- - listen_type if the songs was listened in a flow or not
+ - `listen_type`: if the songs was listened in a flow or not
- - artist_id: identifiant of the artist of the song
+ - `artist_id`: identifiant of the artist of the song
- - is_listened: 1 refers a track was listened, 0 otherwise
+ - `is_listened`: 1 refers a track was listened, 0 otherwise

 # Methods
  - Data prepreocessing